iamshishirgaire/IOE-Syllabus-Data/faculties/automobile/8sem/e3/quality_management.md

-## Syllabus: Quality Management - AM 78502

-**Course Objective:**

-To equip engineering students with the management principles and practices necessary for modern engineering fields.

-**Course Content:**

 1. **Quality Management In Modern Business Organization (1 hour)**
    - Definition, importance and improvement of quality
    - History, qualitative transformation and quality development in manufacturing